ngs00/KSAS_20250528/README.md

 - ``data.py``: Data pre-processing code to construct IR spectrum datasets.

 ---
-This repository is a personal webpage.
+:exclamation: This repository is a personal webpage.